miya0001/child-pages-shortcode/readme.txt

 * Shortcode display child pages.
 * You can customize default HTML template on your plugin.
+* This plugin will be able to "excerpt" to the pages.

 = Example =

 Display child pages of the current page.
 `[child_pages]`

 = Args =